mahmed1987/FoodOrderSimulation/Readme.md

 ###### Intentions

-The follow intentions mutate the state of the view
+The follow intentions mutate the state of the view represented by [`OrderIntention`][OrderUiState]

 - AddOrderToQueue (Adds the order to the order queue)
 - AdvanceStatus (Advances the status of the order ,for example from New -> Preparing)
 - RemovedDeliveredOrder (Removes the order from the queue after 15 seconds have elapsed)

+## How are intentions turned into State?

+The convention is to use a function called "reduce", that takes an old state , and the new intention , and mutates the state.
+Take a look at the reduce function in the ['OrdersViewModel][OrderVm]

 [OrderUiState]: app/src/main/java/com/multibank/foodordersimulation/ui/screens/OrdersViewModel.kt

+[OrderVm]: app/src/main/java/com/multibank/foodordersimulation/ui/screens/OrdersViewModel.kt

 [OrdersUi]: app/src/main/java/com/multibank/foodordersimulation/ui/screens/OrderScreen.kt